 In April and May 2021, COVID-19 vaccines became widely available.
-The availability of vaccines resulted in another sustained increase in ridership, with national ridership rising from 42 percent in April to 53 percent in July 2021.
+The availability of vaccines resulted in another sustained increase in ridership, with national ridership rising from 42 percent in April to 57 percent by the end of 2021.
 During this time, data indicated that more people were returning to offices and starting to increase other types of outside-the-home activities.